Bang Face: London events

 Bang Face began as a monthly club night in London and quickly became increasing popular with a resurgence in electronic dance music.
+Event organiser, James Gurney, was interviewed by The New York Times in 2007 and said the dance-music scene has been “snowballing” and the crowd is “getting younger and younger.”
 It gained attention early on with a video endorsement from Ozzy Osbourne who described it as "the Punk Rave Place".
 Whilst supporting mainly new and upcoming artists, Bang Face began to gain attention in the media.
 It appeared top of the recommended club features in publications such as NME’s ‘Top clubs to get your rocks off’ and The Guardian Guide: “Bang Face celebrates with luminaries Venetian Snares, A Guy Called Gerald and Hellfish to unleash all manner of mayhem”.
+Timeout said “There’s a line most club nights stop at, for fear of being too silly.
+Bangface crossed that line on its very first night, and hasn’t looked back since.
+What started in 2003 as a one-off party has become a cultish hub for London's ravers.”
 Bang Face also holds an annual boat party on the River Thames.

 Weekenders

-After five years of monthly club nights Bang Face launched the first Weekender in 2008, held over three days at Pontins in Camber Sands.
+After five years of monthly club nights, Bang Face launched the first Weekender in 2008, held over three days at Pontins in Camber Sands.
 Following the success of this event it has now become an annual event.
 A fly poster for the first Weekender appeared in Channel 4's Shameless as a stage prop.

 In 2012 the Bang Face Weekender was held at Trevelgue Holiday Park, Newquay, Cornwall and headlined by Aphex Twin.

-The Bang Face Weekender returned in 2015 to Pontins Holiday Park Southport for the 100th event.
-The Bang Face Weekender was also held again in April 2016 at Southport.
+The Bang Face Weekender returned in 2015 to Pontins Holiday Park Southport for the 100th event and continued there annually until 2023.
+Following their performance at the 2023 Weekender, Atlanta-based producer and DJ Nikki Nair said "Bang Face, oddly enough, was one of the most beautiful festivals I’ve ever attended; a celebration of rave as a culture and language, done in a very genuine and wholesome way, with no punches pulled or expense spared to make it feel like, well, the raviest possible rave."

+In January 2024, Pontins in Southport closed down permanently following damage from Storm Henk.
+On 29 March 2024, it was announced that Bang Face Weekender 2024 would now be held at Butlins Skegness on 4-7 October.

+Following the 2024 Weekender at Butlin’s Skegness, Rolling Stone magazine commented that “Bangface – the UK’s last surviving rave-cation – must be protected at all costs...
+Suffice to say, losing this uninhibited club-born escape from reality would have been an irredeemable travesty for British rave culture – there really is nothing else quite like it.
+Long live Bangface!”.